cassidycodes/cassidy.codes/content/blog/2019-08-01-debugging-in-rails.md

 ## Bundle Open

-What happens when you start stepping through a call stack and you find yourself wandering around stack frames that belong to a Ruby Gem you're using.
-This happens to me a lot and sometimes I like to go right to the source.
+What happens when you start stepping through a call stack in pry and you find yourself wandering around stack frames that belong to a Ruby Gem you're using.
+When this happens to me I like to go checkout what the code actually looks like in that gem with `bundle open`.

 Here's the error I was working on today.
 You'll see that the error is raised in a third party library.
 I might have made a mistake that caused it, but my mistake is so far down the call stack that I don't see it!